vpp-dev/vpp-release-notes/README.md

 @page release_notes_2302 Release notes for VPP 23.02

-More than 177 commits since the previous release, including 85 fixes.
+More than 179 commits since the previous release, including 85 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Wed Dec 14 02:32:12 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Thu Dec 15 02:31:31 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER